 - Financial assistance will be based on income and household size.

-- Assistance can be applied for rent from April 2020 onward for up to 3 months of overdue rent depending on available funds.
+- Assistance can be applied for rent from April 2020 onward for up to 3 months of overdue rent depending on available funds —eligible applicants may be able to apply for an additional 3 months for a total of 6 months of rental assistance.

 Step 2: Prepare Your Documents